Ben Richardson (basketball)

-Ben Richardson (born February 26, 1996) is an American professional basketball player for Spišskí Rytieri of the Slovak Basketball League.
+Ben Richardson (born February 26, 1996) is an American former professional basketball player.
 He spent four seasons with the Loyola Ramblers at the college level, winning Missouri Valley Conference (MVC) Defensive Player of the Year as a senior.
 In his final season at Loyola, he also helped his team reach the Final Four round of the 2018 NCAA Division I tournament.
+Richardson played professionally for four teams in Europe.

 Early life

 From an early age, Richardson played youth basketball under the coaching of his father and Ed Fritz, who was also head coach for Blue Valley Northwest High School in Overland Park, Kansas.
-In third grade, he began playing with Clayton Custer, who he met in first grade and would become his future high school and college teammate.
+In third grade, he began playing with Clayton Custer, whom he met in first grade and would become his future high school and college teammate.
 In the following year, Richardson helped his youth team win the United States Specialty Sports Association national championship with Custer, and when he was in sixth grade, they won it a second time.
 For many years of his childhood, Richardson took part in Amateur Athletic Union (AAU) tournaments and summer leagues.